 13: Permitted Fish and Fishing Methods: All largemouth, smallmouth, and spotted bass must be taken in a conventional and sporting manner.
 At no time shall any angler be permitted to use more than one rod and one reel at a time.
 Anglers shall follow Arizona state regulations concerning quantity of hooks allowable by law.
 Intentional snagging of fish shall be grounds for disqualification.
 Any fish taken while site fishing must be hooked inside the mouth.
 The use of live or cut bait during practice or tournament hours shall be strictly prohibited.
 No team shall be allowed to troll using the outboard motor.

 14: Fishable Waters/Tournament limits: Unless lake rules state a lesser number the tournament limit of bass shall be 5 fish per team.
 The minimum size limit shall be determined by the tournament director prior to the event.
 If no minimum size limit is specified the minimum size shall be 12” for Central Arizona and 13″ for Lake Havasu and the Colorado River (both measured mouth closed and tail pinched on a flat board).
 At no time shall a team possess more than a limit of fish.
 Once a limit is achieved and the next fish is caught the team must cull immediately.
 No culling inside the host marina will be allowed.
 If one of your fish dies, it is to remain part of your limit and cannot be culled.
 If your big fish is a dead fish it will still be able to be weighed as a big fish.
 Only non-puncture cull tags must be used during WWBS events.
 All fishing and landing of fish must be done from the boat.
 A contestant may not leave the boat to untangle a fishing line or lure from the boat or any structure.
 No contestants are permitted to leave their boat in an effort to propel or float their boat to or from fishing waters they could not otherwise reach.
 The use of push poles is permitted.
+If the water level drops and you become stuck in a backwater, you may get out of the boat to get out of the area.

 15: Encroachment: While some lakes fish smaller than others, anglers are requested to use common sense and work with other competitors.
 As a general rule no team shall pull within 25 yards or 75 feet of another competitor’s boat.
 Having a cast land within 10 yards or 30 feet of another competitor’s boat shall be considered encroachment.